 There is also an option to import tax information directly from the Internal Revenue Service.
-According to Rossi, what makes filling the digital application even more attractive is that there are help links and a chat function within the application to ask questions and get live support.
+According to Rossi, what makes filling the digital application even more attractive is that there are help links and a chat function to ask questions and get live support.

 Double-check the information

 One of the worst things that can happen is filling out the application incorrectly and getting less aid or none at all as a result.
-While it isn't intended to trick anyone, it can be tricky if you don't carefully read each field and provide the exact information that the government wants.
+While the FAFSA isn't intended to trip up anyone, it can be tricky if you don't carefully read each field and provide the exact information that the government wants.

 Finding the right student loan can save you money after graduation.
 Check Bankrate's student loan comparison page for the best results.